MerosCrypto/Meros/docs/Protocol/Transactions.md

 ) > dataDifficulty
 ```

-The produced Argon hash must also not start with 16 0s.

 `Data` has a variable message length; the 48-byte input, the 1-byte data length, the variable-byte data, the 64-byte Ed25519 signature, and the 4-byte proof.

 ### Lock